openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

   - etcd project documents how to migrate from v2 to v3, but we'll also ask OpenShift etcd team for guidance.

-When new ostree deployment is staged and booted, it might or might not feature different version of MicroShift.
+When new ostree commit is staged and booted, it might or might not feature different version of MicroShift.
 If it's different, it might be newer or older.
 To keep process of data migration, its maintenance, testing matrix sane, we'll only allow data migration in one direction: forward in regards to Y stream.